AnujMahajanOxf/MAVEN/maven_code/README.md

 ## Note

-This codebase accompanies  *"MAVEN: Multi-Agent Variational Exploration"* paper submission for NeurIPS 2019.
+This codebase accompanies paper submission *"MAVEN: Multi-Agent Variational Exploration"*  accepted for NeurIPS 2019.

 The codebase is based on [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac) codebases which are open-sourced.